nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/05_OAuth2_DeepDive.md

     Note over App: BudgetApp stores the client_id<br/>and client_secret securely in its vault.

 ```
+Here is the fully updated **Scenario A**, integrating the detailed, line-by-line breakdown of the token exchange and payload deliveries.
+I have also adjusted the headers so they match the exact numbering in the updated Mermaid diagram perfectly.

+---

 ### Scenario A: The External Application (BudgetApp)

 **The Setup:** Alice (the Resource Owner) wants to use BudgetApp (the Client) to track her spending.
 BudgetApp needs permission to pull data from MoneyGuard's APIs (the Resource Server).